 Averaging down is when an investor buys additional shares of a stock at increasingly lower prices.
 This strategy works best when the market conditions are temporary and expected to improve in the near future.
 Since it allows for cost-averaging, it reduces an investor’s overall average purchase price and can thus limit losses if the stock price eventually recovers.

 Averaging up vs. averaging down on stocks

-There are two main ways to average out your costs when it comes to stocks: averaging up and averaging down.
-Averaging up means buying additional shares of a stock you already own when the price increases, while averaging down means buying more shares of a stock you already own when the price decreases.
+There are two main ways to average out your costs regarding stocks: averaging up and averaging down.
+Averaging up means buying additional shares of a stock you already own when the price increases while averaging down means buying more shares of a stock you already own when the price decreases.

 There are pros and cons to both methods.
 Averaging up can help you lower your overall cost basis in a stock, which is the price you paid for the shares minus any dividends or capital gains received.
 This can be beneficial if the stock’s price eventually rebounds, as you will have less money invested at the higher price.

 However, averaging up also has its risks.
-If the stock’s price falls, you could end up paying an even higher average price for your shares.
+If the stock’s price falls, you could pay an even higher average price for your shares.
 And if the stock is volatile, averaging up can lead to emotional decision-making as you try to time the market.

 If the stock’s price keeps falling after you buy more shares, you could lose money on the investment.
 And if the stock is volatile, averaging down can lead to you buying shares at an emotional low, which could mean paying too much for the stock.